-Before you fill in the form read the REPF CCC Delivery Plan & Guidance Notes for Applicants for Colchester City Council's REPF Programme that sets out the Priorities and Objectives for the area.
+Before you fill in the form read the REPF CCC Delivery Plan for Applicants that sets out the Priorities and Objectives for the area (which can be found on our website - Applying for a grant · Colchester City Council)

-Explain things clearly.
 It will help your application if you answer the questions on the application form as fully and clearly as possible.
 Make sure that the information you give us is focussed and factual and be realistic when describing what your project will achieve.